 Overview – Volcanoes NP

 Volcanoes National Park (also known as Parc National des Volcans) is arguably the best place in the world to observe the critically endangered mountain gorilla.
 Dian Fossey started the habituation of these gentle giants decades ago, and today there are 10 habituated groups, visited daily by small numbers of people.
-Other activities in the park include golden monkey tracking, a hike to Diane Fossey’s former camp, and the more strenuous hikes to the summits of the Muhabura, Gahinga, Karisimbi and Bisoke volcanoes.
+Other activities in the park include golden monkey trekking, a hike to Diane Fossey’s former camp, and the more strenuous hikes to the summits of the Muhabura, Gahinga, Karisimbi and Bisoke volcanoes.

 Pros & Cons

-- Best mountain gorilla tracking in Africa
+- Best mountain gorilla trekking in Africa

 - Many habituated groups with different size and family structure

 - Birders’ paradise with several Albertine Rift endemics

 - Several other activities are available, making a longer stay attractive